 But when brands pivot—from small changes like a sweetening ingredient to large ones like moving from glass bottles to plastic containers—how do they ensure that their key consumers will purchase the updated product?
 This question is where market research brings answers.
 Quickly learn how these consumers will react by implementing the right approach.

 The InsightsNow Alienation Test™ is a unique behavioral approach that assesses the impact on consumer behavior when brands need to change a product due to supply chain issues.
 Gaining an understanding of the best path forward with available replacements (from the most important standpoint—consumer purchasing behavior) ensures continued success despite needed adjustments.

 Alienation testing uncovers how much consumer alienation would result from making the product change.
 This testing provides the vital information you need to ensure you don’t lose current users when implementing changes required to deal with supply chain issues.

 Accessing Consumer Behavioral Data in the Scoring Center

 Are you dealing with ingredient supply issues?
-Accessing our Ingredient Scoring database can help you find acceptable substitutions.
-It is a self-service research tool designed to assist teams during ingredient selection and can help determine the best direction for an ingredient substitution.
+Accessing our Ingredient Scoring database helps you find acceptable substitutions.
+It is a self-service research tool designed to assist teams during ingredient selection and helps determine the best direction for an ingredient substitution.

 There are hundreds of ingredients currently available in the database—the only syndicated open-source of behavioral data on consumers’ implicit reactions to ingredients—and their benefits and associations.

-While supply chain shortages can be disruptive to the manufacturing and production process, it is also disruptive to consumers.
+While supply chain shortages are disruptive to the manufacturing and production process, it is also disruptive to consumers.
 Learn how to best navigate changes agilely by using market research.